Student & Children’s Rights

-The mission and tradition of the Children’s Rights Unit of Community Legal Services of Mid-Florida (CLSMF) is to provide equal access and opportunity to all children in the State of Florida, especially those discriminated against due to their disabilities, race, nationality, gender or LGBTQ status.
-To fulfill our mission, CLSMF provides legal information, resources, and representation to parents in actions against school districts.
+The mission and tradition of the Children’s Rights Unit of Community Legal Services of Mid-Florida (CLS) is to provide equal access and opportunity to all children in the State of Florida, especially those discriminated against due to their disabilities, race, nationality, gender or LGBTQ status.
+To fulfill our mission, CLS provides legal information, resources, and representation to parents in actions against school districts.

 Under federal and state law, every child aged 3 to 22 with a disability has the right to a free and appropriate public education.
 Sometimes parents and schools disagree about what is appropriate for a child.
 This can result in a conflict that can affect the education of a child.